FINGU-GRINDA/runfix-container/server/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Roadmap / Feature

+- [ ] add support for context when doing translation, context will be infered from project description
+- [ ] logging of translation, to see which translation is used and how many times

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.